Our Early Intervention in Psychosis (EIIP) teams provide specialist treatment and care for people aged between 14 and 65 who have signs of psychosis.

 We have two Early Intervention in Psychosis teams.
 If you think we can help you, you can call us yourself or ask your doctor, family/carers or teacher to call us.

 Please contact the team who cover the borough that your GP is based in.
 Details are listed below but if you're not sure which borough your GP is in, just call your nearest team and they can redirect you if necessary.

-This team is based at the St Peter's Hospital site in Chertsey
+This team is based at Unither House in Chertsey town centre

 and can help if your GP is in Spelthorne, Runnymede, Guildford, Waverley, Rushmoor, Hart or Surrey Heath.